A city that needs no introduction...

 London is the city of variety, especially when it comes to nightlife with everything from table-top cabaret (check out Circus ) to blues and jazz bars like Ronnie Scott's ; a legendary Soho venue that's been showcasing virtuoso musicians from across the world for over 50 years.
 For some good-old fashion clubbing, join the queue for Fabric or Ministry of Sound – institutions in the global dance scene.

-Anyone who says science is boring has never been The Science Museum .
+Anyone who says science is boring has never been to The Science Museum .
 You don’t have to be a boffin to enjoy the hands-on exhibits that help bring the theories to life.
-Things go bump in the daytime at London Dungeon which is packed full of spooky attractions and horrible history.
+The London Dungeons are packed full of spooky attractions and horrible history.
 Or head to London Zoo at feeding time for an unforgettable experience.